top of page

 Bachelor's Thesis

-Goal: My bachelor’s thesis aimed to explore the uncanny valley effect in virtual reality by examining physiological responses, specifically S-IgA antibody levels in saliva, in different virtual agent conditions.
+Goal: Explore the uncanny valley effect in virtual reality by examining physiological responses, specifically S-IgA antibody levels in saliva, in different virtual agent conditions.
 The study was conducted using a between-subjects design in VR with the Meta Quest 2 headset.

 UHHLogo.png